- The Paris Climate Agreement was a cruel hoax on the 99%

 Carbon dioxide from human industrial activity makes no significant contribution to global climate change.
 Insisting that it does and then basing economically disastrous policies on that assumption is the height of folly.

 The Paris Climate Agreement will trap the poor in poverty for generations.
-It will be a disaster for the poor around the world and slow their access to the abundant, affordable, reliable energy indispensable to rising from and staying out of poverty, while diverting trillions of dollars from meeting the real challenges of hunger, malnutrition, and disease.
+It will be a disaster for the poor around the world.
+It will slow their access to the abundant, affordable, reliable energy indispensable to rising from and staying out of poverty.
+It will divert trillions of dollars from meeting the real challenges of hunger, malnutrition, and disease.
 It will not address, much less redress, the lack of opportunity and disparity of income that continues to divide the ever richer “1%” from the rest of the working people on Earth.

 Risks from poverty are far greater than from climate change.

-Full compliance with the Paris agreement would cost hundreds of billions of dollars per year beginning now and rise to $1–2 trillion per year from 2030 onward while reducing CO2 emissions by only 1% of the amount the Intergovernmental Panel on Climate Change says is needed to limit global warming to 2˚C (3.6˚F) over pre-industrial levels.
+Full compliance with the Paris agreement would cost hundreds of billions of dollars per year now and rise to $1–2 trillion per year from 2030 onward while reducing carbon dioxide emissions by only 1% of the amount the Intergovernmental Panel on Climate Change says is needed to limit global warming to 2˚C (3.6˚F) over pre-industrial levels.

 Global temperature will continue to fall and rise on regular cycles as it has throughout earth’s history, regardless of the amount of carbon dioxide produced by human beings.